ZhuangLab/storm-analysis/README.md

 ## Installation ##

 ### Option 1 ###
-Use the Anaconda Python distribution which makes the installation and dependencies management very easy : https://www.continuum.io/downloads
+Use the Anaconda Python distribution which makes installation and dependencies management very easy : https://www.continuum.io/downloads

 (Optional) create an environment to keep your main Python installation clean :